 The whole process takes 2-3 weeks and is usually performed by one engineer who is experienced in the technologies, protocols, and MCUs used in the code.
 Also, an experienced QA engineer is involved in the audit process.
 Throughout a week, a QA engineer processes possible use cases and tests different code levels based on the list of functions and the target audience of the device.
 Next, the developer and the QA engineer discuss the results and evaluate other possible use cases to add recommendations for additional features and changes in the existing logic.

-In this regard, hiring an outsourcing company brings numerous advantages.
+In this regard, hiring an outsourcing embedded development services company brings numerous advantages.
 Since the in-house programmers could miss possible issues as they have been working with the code for a long time, third-party engineers would be able to look at the code from a new angle and offer non-obvious solutions.

 The code analysis and recommendations could be divided into 2 types: